-Picture this: Having a good time with a bunch of friends or a romantic dinner with someone special.
+Maybe something like this: Having a good time with a bunch of friends, or a romantic dinner with someone special.
 Feeling secure and happy that your life is on track and you're right where you're supposed to be.
 Relishing in how young, vibrant, and beautiful you feel!

-If that's how it's supposed to look like, why is it that, on birthdays, I find myself laying in bed all day with the covers over my head and my phone turned off?
+If that's what it's supposed to look like... then why is it that when my birthday rolls around I find myself lying in bed all day with the covers over my head and my phone turned off?
 Or spending the day crying into my pillow?
 Or drowning my blues in multiple bowls of ice cream?

 Sound familiar to you?